-Starbucks & the “Unexpected Margin Variance”
+Starbucks and the “Unexpected Margin Variance”

 In FY 2022, Starbucks reported:

-• Global revenue of ~$32.3B (up ~11% YoY)
+• Global revenue of ~$32.3B, up ~11% YoY.

-• Comparable store sales growth of ~7% globally
+• Comparable store sales growth of ~7% globally.

-• But operating margin falling to ~14.4%, down from ~18% pre-pandemic levels
+• Operating margin falling to ~14.4%, down from ~18% pre-pandemic levels.

 On the surface, this looked like a cost overrun story.